mikeizbicki/lab-transactions/README.md

           1 | test
 (1 row)
 ```
+### Adding Accounts (II)

+We're going to be creating some test cases soon.
+To do that, we'll need an automated way of populating the database with accounts.
+The file `scripts/create_accounts.py` calls the `create_account` method in a for loop to do this for us.

-Now reset the database by bringing it down and back up.
+First, reset the database by bringing it down and back up.
 ```
 $ docker-compose down
 $ docker-compose up -d